Skip to main content

 ROSbot is basically a computer running Ubuntu, so let's open it like a standard PC.

-1. Plug in a display with HDMI, mouse and keyboard into the USB port in the rear panel of ROSbot.
+1. Plug in a display with HDMI, mouse and keyboard into the USB port on the rear panel of the ROSbot.

 2. Turn on the robot and wait until it boots.

-3. Open Application Launcher (Husarion Logo in top-left corner) > System Tools > Terminator app.
+3. Open the Application Launcher (Husarion Logo in the top-left corner) > System Tools > Terminator app.

 Operaing system GUI

 ROSbot's graphical desktop environment requires about 3 minutes to start during first boot.
-The following ones require only about 1 minute after power on.
+Subsequent boots require only about 1 minute after power on.

 Option 2: Using an Ethernet adapter